jkarlin929/citibike/README.md

 # MVP
 -Use Google Maps API to show citibike locations and data for the location.
 -Incorporate Citibike live data.
--Use CRUD functionality to show favorite locations.
+-Use CRUD functionality to display favorite locations.

 # POST-MVP
 -Calculate routes between stations and the length of time.
 -Show bicycle routes that google maps has embedded.
 -Incorporate NYC crash data at intersections (probably would require creating an API).

+# Technologies Used
+-This project utilizes Node and Express, EJS, and CSS.
+-It also utilizes the Google Maps API and retrives data from the NYC Open Data regarding live data from Citibike.

 # Functional Components
 |Component|Priority|EST Time|Invested Time|Actual Time|